0smic/GainOs/README.md

 ### Important

-- We keep log details about the process you done to the Game Server.
+- We keep log details about the process you done to the Game Server to maintain as King.
 - Your chat log or other log details other than connected to the game will not be saved.
-- The chat server is not filtered so use it on your own risk.
+- chat server is unfiltered so use it on your own risk.

-People who think to secure the server without any encryption or password is impossible does not know anything about the true value of programming..
+People who think securing the server without any encryption or password is impossible They just don't know anything about the true value of programming..

 This is a non-profitable organizations.
 We are contributing this to the community To find the King.